minniemouse05/photo-to-spongebob/README.md

 # photo-to-spongebob
 Detect human emotion from images.
 Then, map the predicted emotion to a matching Spongebob Squarepants or Patrick Star face!

+### dataset
+Dataset can be downloaded from here: https://www.kaggle.com/msambare/fer2013

 ### model.py
 Run this script to train the CNN model.